CodeWithDennis/filament-select-tree/README.md

 - BelongsTo Integration: Establish connections within your data effortlessly.
 - BelongsToMany Integration: Simplify the management of complex relationships through BelongsToMany integration.

-__🔍 One thing I've noticed is that it runs a lot of queries, mainly because of its recursive design.
-Working on reducing this in the upcoming updates to make it faster!__

 ## Usage

 Import the `SelectTree` class from the `CodeWithDennis\FilamentSelectTree` namespace